 - a.
-CONTRACTOR will follow all documentation requirements required per the COUNTY MHP and in compliance with federal, state and COUNTY requirements. - b.
+CONTRACTOR shall follow all documentation requirements per COUNTY's MHP and in compliance with federal, state and COUNTY requirements. - b.
 All CONTRACTOR documentation shall be accurate, complete, and legible, shall list each date of service, and include the face-to-face time for each service.
 CONTRACTOR shall document travel and documentation time for each service separately from face-to-face time and provide this information to COUNTY upon request.
-Services must be identified as provided in-person, by telephone, or by telehealth. - c.
-All services shall be documented utilizing COUNTY-approved templates and contain all required elements.
+Services shall be identified as provided in-person, by telephone, or by telephealth. - c.
+All services shall be documented utilizing COUNTY-approved templates, and contain all required elements.
 CONTRACTOR agrees to satisfy the chart documentation requirements and the contract between COUNTY and DHCS.
 Failure to comply with documentation standards specified in this Article require corrective action plans.